 Once the patient is out of the sling and tolerating more activity, prescribed exercises will become a little more difficult qw your physical therapist progresses you.
 Scapular stability is more of a pressing issue so proper shoulder mechanics can start to restore.
 The patient may be able to do some active moving of the arm, but heavy lifting of weights must be avoided as the tear is still healing.
 Hands-on mobilization of the arm and shoulder is still needed at this stage to keep working on healthy range of motion.

 The last phase of shoulder rehab focuses on return to work and sports.
 Because the demands for different people vary, the amount and intensity of exercise will also vary.
 It is important at this stage for the patient to communicate the several common tasks that the patient routinely undergoes so that the same motions and loads are practiced in the clinic under guidance of the physical therapist.
 Pt visits may be less frequent at this stage as patients are given a more intense home or gym program for strengthening.
 For return to sports, a series of challenging maneuvers can be continually tested to make sure the athlete is ready to take on the loads of his/her sport.

 What If I don't have a tear, but just shoulder impingement.
 Is there anything I can do?

 A rotator cuff physical therapist can help decrease minimize the progression of a shoulder impingement into a rotator cuff tear.
-Here is what can be done in PT:
+Research studies also bolster the efficacy of PT having "...significant improvement in pain scores, functionality, and patients' quality of life".
+(Resource: https://www.ncbi.nlm.nih.gov/pubmed/31341826) Here is what can be done at your physical therapy appointment: